Investing in Bitcoin is all the rage but how exactly does a beginner get started?

 Promo: TradeStation.
 TradeStation is offering a $150 bonus if you open a new account and fund it with at least $500 in USD or BTC (and maintain that balance for two months).
 Check out TradeStation here >>

 Here is our list of the 10 best cryptocurrency exchanges and investing or trading platforms.
 The cyrpto offers that appear on this site are from companies from which The College Investor receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 The College Investor does not include all cryptocurrency exchanges or all crypto offers available in the marketplace.

-Voyager is a popular platform to invest in crypto as it was one of the first publicly traded exchanges.
-They are app-driven and offer a commission-free trading structure.
+Gemini is a popular platform to invest in crypto as it was one of the first major exchanges, and today it's one of the largest by assets.

-Voyager supports most major cryptocurrencies, has solid support and engagement, and pays competitive interest rates on assets.
+Gemini supports most major cryptocurrencies, has decent support and engagement, and pays competitive interest rates on assets, if you qualify.

-Plus, when you open a Voyager account, you can earn $25 in BTC after trading $100 in crypto.
+Plus, when you open a Gemini account, you can earn $10 in BTC after trading $100 in crypto.

 Uphold offers simple solution to trading multiple assets — open one account and trade multiple assets without making a trip back to cash.
 If you've every traded crypto, you'll know a lot of coins and tokens only trade in certain pairs, so you're always going back to BTC or ETH.
 But on Uphold, you can trade multiple assets directly.